 Many times one or more diodes in the alternator rectifier assembly will have failed, causing a drop in the unit's output.
 The alternator will still produce current, but not enough to keep the battery fully charged.
 This type of failure will show up on an oscilloscope as one or more missing humps in the alternator waveform.
 Most charging system analyzers can detect this type of problem.

-If your car won't start because the engine won't crank or cranks slowly when you attempt to start or jump start the engine (and the battery is fully charged), you can focus your attention on the starter circuit.
+If your car won't start because the engine won't crank or cranks slowly (and the battery is fully charged), you can focus your attention on the starter circuit.
 A quick way to diagnose cranking problems is to switch on the headlights and watch what happens when you attempt to start the engine.
 If the headlights go out, a poor battery cable connection may be strangling the flow of amps.
 All battery cable connections should be checked and cleaned along with the engine-to-chassis ground straps.

 Measuring the voltage dropacross connections is a good way to find excessive resistance.
 A voltmeter check of the cable connections should show no more than 0.1 volt drop at any point, and no more than 0.4 volts for the entire starter circuit.
 A higher voltage drop would indicate excessive resistance and a need for cleaning or tightening.

 Slow cranking can also be caused by undersized battery cables.
 Some cheap replacement cables have small gauge wire encased in thick insulation.
 The cables look the same size as the originals on the outside, but inside there is not enough wire to handle the amps.

 If the headlights continue to shine brightly when you attempt to start the engine and nothing happens (no cranking), voltage is not reaching the starter.
 The problem here is likely an open or misadjusted park/neutral safety switch, a bad ignition switch, a bad Start Engine Push Button or a faulty starter relay or solenoid.
 Fuses and fusible links should also be checked because overloads caused by continuous cranking or jump starting may have blown one of these protective devices.